unpackdev/solgo/README.md

 - **Listener Registration**: SolGo allows for the registration of custom listeners that can be invoked as the parser walks the parse tree, enabling custom handling of parse events.
 - **Error Handling**: SolGo includes a SyntaxErrorListener which collects syntax errors encountered during parsing, providing detailed error information including line, column, message, severity, and context.
 - **Contextual Parsing**: SolGo provides a ContextualSolidityParser that maintains a stack of contexts, allowing for context-specific parsing rules.
+- **AST (Abstract Syntax Tree) Generation:** SolGo includes an ASTBuilder that constructs an Abstract Syntax Tree for Solidity code.
+The AST represents the structure of the code and provides a high-level representation of its elements.
 - **ABI Generation and Interaction:** SolGo can parse contract definitions to generate Ethereum contract ABIs (Application Binary Interfaces), providing a structured representation of the contract's functions, events, and variables.
-It also includes functionality for normalizing type names and handling complex types like mappings, enabling more effective interaction with contracts on the Ethereum network.
+It also includes functionality for normalizing type names and handling complex types like mappings, enabling more effective interaction with contracts on the ethereum-based networks.

 ## Getting Started